BrandonAJohnson/MovieBrowser/README.md

 # MovieBrowser
-A movie browser using the tmdb api (https://www.themoviedb.org/) and React The project currently uses base Bootstrap for styles.
+A movie browser using the tmdb api (https://www.themoviedb.org/) and React.
+The project currently uses base Bootstrap for styles.

 ## Warning